vhborges/cryptography/Block-ciphers/README.md

 # Block-Ciphers
 Block-Cipher is a type of encryption scheme in which the plaintext to be encrypted is divided into blocks of the same length, and each block is encrypted separately.

-Suppose you have the plaintext "Cryptography is awesome" and you want to encrypt it using a block-cipher with blocks of length 8, so each block would be:
+Suppose you have the plaintext "Cryptography is awesome" and you want to encrypt it using a block-cipher with blocks of length 8, so each block would be:<br>
-1 - "Cryptogr"
+1 - "Cryptogr"<br>
-2 - "aphy is "
+2 - "aphy is "<br>
 3 - "awesome"

 Obs: the last block doesn't have the correct length, we'll deal with that later...